-In summary, proposed legislation included the following items:
+In summary, proposed legislation has included the following items:

-People sitting in all seat positions wear seat belts.

-Minimum fine of \$25.00.

-Adjust the booster seat requirement for children so as to require each occupant who is eight years of age and under, weighs less than 80 pounds and is less than four feet, nine inches in height to be secured in an age-appropriate child restraint.
+- 49. People sitting in all seat positions wear seat belts. - 50.
+Raise minimum fine to \$100 on occupants of 19 years of age or older. - 51.
+Adjust the booster seat requirement for children so as to require each occupant who is eight years of age and under, weighs less than 80 pounds and is less than four feet, nine inches in height to be secured in an age-appropriate child restraint. - 52.
 Provide incentives for motor vehicle insurance companies to offer economic incentives for policy holders who agree to use appropriate restraints; with the stipulation that there will be penalties to them if they are in a crash and injured without being restrained.

-Provide stiff penalties as part of the State GDL (perhaps up to the short suspension of license) for any driver who is caught without everyone in the vehicle being restrained.
+- 53. Provide stiff penalties as part of the State GDL (perhaps up to the short suspension of license) for any driver who is caught without everyone in the vehicle being restrained.
 The only exception might be if there were never restraints installed.
 While the current law addresses the maximum number of occupants and restricted driving schedule, it does not specify seat belt use for drivers or passengers.
 For example, the GDL law in Delaware includes a seat belt provision that requires teen drivers and passengers under age 18 to wear a seat belt at all times.
-If this provision is violated, the teen driver faces suspension of a license or permit for two months.
+If this provision is violated, the teen driver faces suspension of a license or permit for two months. - 54.
 Provide some legal basis for making the degree of injury sustained not covered by insurance when there is contributory negligence on the part of passengers who fail to be properly restrained.